 Check out this post for much more information on claiming self-education expenses.

 Home office running expenses

-- The amount of actual running expenses incurred by recording an established pattern of use (known as the actual cost method).
+- Actual Cost Method: The amount of actual running expenses incurred by recording an established pattern of use.

-- Or at a rate of 52 cents per hour (fixed rate method).
+- Or Fixed Rate Method: Calculated at a rate of 67 cents per hour.

 Be careful – don’t claim home office costs if, for example, you just check your emails in the evening out of habit.
 This tax deduction is for people who are required to work from home sometimes.
 If you’re not honest about this one, it can get very uncomfortable with the ATO.
 Read more about claiming home office expenses here.